 Lifestyle Changes are often advised.
 Elevating the legs when at rest, avoidance of prolonged sitting and standing are all helpful measures.
 When one must sit or stand, repetitive ankle exercises are beneficial.
 For the same reason, exercise such as walking or running is helpful.

-Stasis dermatitis is a common problem for people that generally responds well to treatment.
+Stasis dermatitis is a common problem for people that generally respond well to treatment.

 Schedule a Consultation